mk-fg/git-nerps/README.rst

   Never allow access to "repo/.git" directory over http(s) - alas, fairly common security issue, for many different reasons, but here especially so.

+* git caches plaintext --textconv results in local .git/objects/... files.

+  So even after loosing or deleting the key, it might be possible to recover cached secrets from there, via ``git show --textconv`` or ``git log -u`` for example.

+  Hence it's unwise to ever share raw local ".git" dir with anything, if any secret was ever added or comitted there, with or without git-nerps filtering.

+  Clone/push/pull operations do not transfer or use these caches in any way.

 * Name of the tool literally makes no sense.
 NERPS.